Sergie-AGA/web-dev-explorer-next/README.md

 ### Project 1 - Product List POC

 This project experiments a proof of concept of a store, making use of Supabase to handle the backend and modern React ecosystem to render a Product List where you can add items to a cart and trigger discounts based on specific conditions.
 This was used by me to sell some of my personal belongings in the past.
-Frontend: Next JS, React JS, JavaScript, Typescript, Tailwind CSS, ShadcnUI, Zustand, yet-another-react-lightbox, react-photo-album, Jest
+Frontend: Next JS, React JS, JavaScript, Typescript, Tailwind CSS, ShadcnUI, Zustand, yet-another-react-lightbox, react-photo-album, Jest, Cypress
 Backend: Supabase

 ### Project 2 - World of CSS Effects

 A place where diverse CSS tricks and techniques are used to achieve unique visual effects.
 This is a place where you can find reusable CSS snippets ready to be copied and used in a different project, including examples of usage.
-Frontend: Next JS, React JS, JavaScript, Typescript, Tailwind CSS, ShadcnUI, Zustand, Jest
+Frontend: Next JS, React JS, JavaScript, Typescript, Tailwind CSS, ShadcnUI, Zustand, Jest, Cypress

 ### Project 3 - Reusable Backend

 This project aggregates links to a few different GitHub repositories which contain a reusable modular backend projects in diverse programming languages and can be used as templates for new applications.
 It currently includes a project in Node JS, with PHP and C# being under development.
-Frontend: Next JS, React JS, JavaScript, Typescript, Tailwind CSS, ShadcnUI, Zustand, Jest
+Frontend: Next JS, React JS, JavaScript, Typescript, Tailwind CSS, ShadcnUI, Zustand, Jest, Cypress
 Backend: JavaScript, Node JS, Typescript, Fastify, PostgreSQL, Vitest, Supertest, Prisma, Docker, Zod, PHP, Laravel, C#, .NET, ASP.NET,

 ### In Progress - State Mock Endpoint